FlexibleSUSY/FlexibleSUSY/doc/observables/FlexibleDecay.rst

 Prerequisites
 +++++++++++++

-FlexibleDecay **requires** FlexibleSUSY to be configured with a dedicaded loop library.
+FlexibleDecay **requires** FlexibleSUSY to be configured with a dedicaded loop library (currently this is COLLIER or LoopTools).
 See `here`__ for an instruction on how to do it.

 __ https://github.com/FlexibleSUSY/FlexibleSUSY/tree/development#support-for-alternative-loop-libraries